 After beginning with Rousseau’s Discourse on the Origin of Inequality, a historical text that helps create the topic of wealth disparity as a meaningful subject of moral evaluation, we will investigate John Rawls’s “Difference Principle,” which is the demanding criterion that a just society redistribute wealth so as to promote the well-being of the worst off; Luck Egalitarianism, which is the view that unjust inequalities are those that stem from undeserved bad luck but not from our own bad choices; and feminist interrogations of inequality in the family.
 We will also consider critics who maintain that it is not inequality per se that ought to worry us, but rather absolute levels of deprivation.
 For these critics, it does not matter that some have more than others, just as long as everyone has enough.

 Requisite: Two courses in Philosophy or consent of the instructor.
 Limited to 15 students.
 Fall semester.
-Professor Hasan.2021-22: Offered in Fall 2021
+Professor Hasan.2022-23: Not offered

 Identity is the relation a thing bears to itself and to no other thing.
 It is so basic to our thought, and so fundamental to the world we think about, that philosophers have despaired of saying much more about it.
 Some have even suggested that we should dispense with talk of “identity.”
 Yet, issues of identity are at the center of many important philosophical issues, for example, the relation between mind and body, the constitution of persons, and the nature of scientific discovery.
 And recent philosophers have done much to illuminate the nature of identity by studying its logic and grammar, and by asking how it interacts with other fundamental phenomena.